-My research interests include corporate and consumer finance with a focus on the design of optimal incentive and screening contracts.
-Other interests include venture capital and socially responsible investment.
+My research interests include corporate and consumer finance, the design of optimal incentive and screening contracts, and the impact of biases on decision-making.
+Other interests include labor market dynamics and socially responsible investment.

 Information economics, optimal contracts, adverse selection, sustainable, responsible, and impact investing